thenerdery/dot-net-standards/configuration.md

 HMAC, a simple remote desktop username/password, or the password to an encrypted zip file or exported SSL Certificate.

-Mainframe limits access to credentials to project memebers and keeps an audit history of who accesses them.
+Mainframe limits access to credentials to project members and keeps an audit history of who accesses them.

 Credentials SHOULD be properly labeled as Dev/QA/Prod categories, and SHOULD